ECB pushes out rate hike, offers cheap cash to banks

 “At the same time, however, it is also a bit of a gamble as any next step from here to tackle a severe downswing of the economy would now require unprecedented measures.”

-Writing by Mark John; Editing by Catherine Evans and Toby Chopra
+Writing by Mark John; Editing by Catherine Evans